 ADCs utilize toxins to kill cells, and we may not be able to identify a safe and effective dose for some of our potential product candidates.
 ADCs, including those that have received marketing approval, have dose-dependent safety findings that can include liver toxicity, depending on the target of the ADC and the drug used in the conjugate.
 In addition, ADCs may have other adverse side effects including fatalities.
-In our initial proof of mechanism non-human primate study, designed to test the ability of a probe CD117-ADC designed to deplete HSCs, we observed some instances of transient elevation of liver enzymes that were dose- and toxin-dependent.
-Out of the twelve non-human primates treated with the probe CD117-ADC in the initial study, one treated with the highest dose was euthanized subsequent to receiving scheduled pain medication before a planned bone marrow aspirate.
-In addition, one non-human primate in each of the two highest dose groups in the initial study showed the anticipated signs of bone marrow failure resulting from HSC depletion and were euthanized prior to the end of the study.
-We have initiated a second dose-escalation study in non-human primates with a CD117-ADC probe compound engineered to have a shorter half-life and a lower number of drugs per antibody.
-In the first phase of this second study, one of the three non-human primates tested at the highest of the three dose levels showed elevated liver enzymes and was subsequently euthanized.
-Although these ongoing studies may potentially validate the non-human primate as a suitable model for efficacy and tolerability, if we are not able to ultimately show that an optimized CD117-ADC can deplete HSCs at a safe and effective dose, we may need to delay, abandon or limit these development efforts.
+In our ongoing proof of mechanism non-human primate study, with a probe CD117-ADC designed to deplete HSCs, we observed some instances of transient elevation of liver enzymes that were dose- and toxin-dependent.
+Out of the twelve non-human primates treated with the probe CD117-ADC, one treated with the highest dose was euthanized subsequent to receiving scheduled pain medication before a planned bone marrow aspirate.
+In addition, one non-human primate in each of the two highest dose groups showed the anticipated signs of bone marrow failure resulting from HSC depletion and were euthanized prior to the end of the study.
+Although this ongoing study may potentially validate the non-human primate as a suitable model for efficacy and tolerability, if we are not able to ultimately show that optimized C200 program ADCs can deplete HSCs at a safe and effective dose, we may need to delay, abandon or limit the development.